 First Exchange between Ecuador, Chile, and Peru on National Shorebird Conservation Plans

 The Pacific Americas Flyway spans 10,000 miles along the coast, from northeastern Russia and northwestern Alaska to southern Chile.
 Shorebirds that use this route cross 14 countries during their annual migratory journeys, making key stops to rest, feed, and transition between the Arctic tundra, mudflats, temperate forest estuaries, coasts, deserts, and mangroves, among other places.
-At least 11% of shorebird populations show long-term declines along this migratory route.
+At least 11% of shorebird populations show long-term declines along this flyway.

 Addressing the threats facing shorebirds and advancing their effective conservation requires a concerted effort across the geographies where different aspects of these species’ life cycles occur.
 International efforts are the fundamental pillar for implementing large-scale conservation strategies while enabling collaborative learning and exchanges about their implementation.
 In South America, Ecuador, Chile, and Peru play a crucial role in the flyway by providing critical habitats for several shorebird species.
 These three countries have formalized their commitments to shorebirds by developing and implementing their national plans to conserve shorebirds and their habitats.